erfianugrah/image-resizer-2/REFACTORING_PLAN.md

   - Implement error factory pattern
   - Add contextual information to errors

-### 4. Testing Framework Updates
+### 4. Testing Framework Updates ✅
 - **Goal**: Update tests to work with the new architecture
+- **Status**: In Progress - Created a comprehensive testing strategy and initial implementations
-- **Tasks**:
+- **Progress**:
-  - Create mock implementations of services
+  - ✅ Created a comprehensive testing strategy in docs/development/testing-strategy.md
+  - ✅ Implemented service mock factory for consistent test mocking
+  - ✅ Created sample service tests for CacheService with proper isolation
+  - ✅ Implemented integration test for TransformationService and CacheService
-  - Fix existing tests to use service architecture
+  - 🔄 Updating remaining tests to use the new strategy
+- **Tasks Remaining**:
+  - Complete unit tests for all service implementations
+  - Add integration tests for service interactions
-  - Add tests for new components
+  - Add end-to-end tests for critical paths

 ### 5. Documentation
 - **Goal**: Improve architecture documentation